 Balsamic vinegar (Aceto Balsamico di Modena) comes from Modena in the Emilia Romana region of Italy.
 The vinegar is made from grape juice which is simmered down to create a very concentrated liquid.
-Once it has been turned into a very concentrated liquid, it is then put into wooden barrels to ferment, sometimes for decades, and these are, by far, the sweetest and most expensive to buy.
+Once it has been turned into a very concentrated liquid, it is then put into wooden barrels to ferment, sometimes for decades.
+These are by far the sweetest and most expensive to buy.

-Balsamic is a wonderful condiment and loved by cooks and chefs the world over for its complex, thick vinegary sweetness.
-However, you can create your own concentrated sweet vinegar at home which mimics - but can never replace - the genuine one at a fraction of the price.
-And it is so, so easy to do.
+Balsamic reduction, aka glaze, is a wonderful condiment and loved by cooks and chefs the world over for its complex, thick vinegary sweetness.
+However, you can create your own concentrated sweet vinegar at home which mimics—but can never replace—the genuine one at a fraction of the price.
+And it is so very easy to do.

-Once you have made your reduction, its uses in the kitchen are endless.
-From decoration through to adding an extra dimension of flavor to many, many dishes such as meats, fish, cheeses, and vegetables through to strawberries (yes, you read that right), and even ice cream, this recipe is surprisingly versatile.
+Once you have made your balsamic reduction, its uses in the kitchen are endless.
+From decoration to adding an extra dimension of flavor to many dishes, such as meats, fish, cheeses, and vegetables to strawberries (yes, you read that right), and even ice cream, this recipe is surprisingly versatile.

 - 1 cup balsamic vinegar (as outlined above)